 The ‘how to’ of extinguishing the self

 Chapter 56 gives us more clues: One who knows does not speak [think, write]; one who speaks [thinks, writes] does not know.
-I added ‘thinks, writes’ as those interrelate with ‘speaks’.
+I added thinks, writes as those interrelate with speaks.
 To put this in an emergent property context: first comes think, then speak, then write.
-Chapter 56 also advices us to “Shut the doors, Blunt the sharpness; Untangle the knots; Soften the glare“.
-To me, these are metaphorical for softening our faith in names and words.
-Next, chapter 56 refers to “mysterious sameness“, which exposes the illusion of difference.
-Finally, an illusion of difference is essential to maintain meaning and faith in names and words.
+Chapter 56 also advises us to Shut the doors, Blunt the sharpness; Untangle the knots; Soften the glare.
+To me, these points are metaphorical for softening our faith in names and words.
+Next, chapter 56 refers to mysterious sameness, which reveals the illusion of difference.
+Ironically, the illusion of difference is essential to maintain meaning and faith—the “reality”—in names and words.

-Okay, I’ll admit, I am only beating around the bush of ‘how to’ extinguish self.
+Okay, I’ll admit, I am only beating around the bush of how to extinguish self.
 This may be as far as I can ever go.
 Perhaps Buddha’s Second Noble Truth shows why.
 Namely, “The illusion of self originates and manifests itself in a cleaving to things”.
 Words, names, ideals, and beliefs are all things to which we can cling in order to maintain our illusionary sense of self.
 Yet, as we have seen, even absent these things, we would still experience the primary property of an un-self-conscious self.
-The illusion of self, itself, is a natural emergent property.
+The “illusion of self”, itself, is a natural emergent property.
 Any notion of ridding ourselves of this is itself a delusionary ideal.
 Round and round we go!

 This brings us back to the only escape I have found — mysterious sameness!
 The more I can see similarity in all things, the softer, and more muddled my faith becomes in apparent differences between words, names, beliefs, and ideals.
-I’m able to be more like other animals, less dominated by that which so easily throws me off balance — faith in words, names, beliefs, and ideals.
+I’m able to be more like other animals, less dominated by that which so easily throws me off balance… namely faith in words, names, beliefs, and ideals.
 This is as close to “A How-To for Extinguishing Self” I’ve come.